 |Date effective||Total minimum contribution||Employer minimum contribution||Staff contribute the remainder|

 |Current||5%||2%||Up to 3%|

 However, there are some limits on the amount of tax-free contributions you can make.

 |Pension contribution limits 2018/19||Pension contribution limits 2019/20|

 Most taxpayers will make a tax saving in the 2019/20 tax year due to the personal allowance, basic rate and higher rate thresholds having increased from 6th April.

-It is important to note that the 6th of April marks one year from when off-payroll in the private sector rules are changing.
-From the 6th of April 2020, large and medium-sized organisations in the private sector will be responsible for determining the IR35 status of their contractors’ working arrangements.
+However private sector contractors should note that from the 6th of April 2020, large and medium-sized organisations in the private sector will be responsible for determining the IR35 status of their contractors’ working arrangements.